Remi-Coulom/joedb/doc/source/tools.rst

 ``joedb_to_json``
 -----------------

-``joedb_to_json`` takes a joedb file name as parameter, and produces json output.
+``joedb_to_json`` takes a joedb file name as parameter, and produces JSON output.
 Each column is represented as a vector, and references are indexes into the vector (-1 indicates the null reference).
 The ``--base64`` option encodes strings in `base64 <https://en.wikipedia.org/wiki/Base64>`_.
-Joedb considers a string as a vector of bytes that may take any value, but json strings are limited to UTF-8.
+Joedb considers a string as a vector of bytes that may take any value, but JSON strings are limited to UTF-8.
 So ``--base64`` might be necessary for binary data or other special characters.

-This is the json output of the tutorial database:
+This is the JSON output of the tutorial database:

 .. literalinclude:: ./tutorial/tutorial.json
    :language: json